TERMS OF SERVICE

 1. ABOUT US AND THESE TERMS

 1.1 Who we are.
 When we say we, us or our, we mean UK Pro Tiling Training Ltd, a company registered in England and Wales under company number 09859750.
-We operate www.professional-tiling-courses.com website and subdomains (Website).
+We operate www.tiling-courses.co.uk and www.professional-tiling-courses.com websites and subdomains (Website).
 Our registered office is at Unit 21 City West Business Park, St Johns Rd, Durham, DH78ER.

 1.2 How to contact us.
 If you wish to contact us for any reason, including because you have any complaints, you think our Content is faulty or misdescribed, or wish to end your contract with us, you can contact us: